NoRedInk/ruby-style-guide/README.md

   ```

   Some will argue that multiline chaining would look OK with the use of {...},
-  but they should ask themselves - is this code really readable and can the
+  but they should ask themselves, is this code really readable and can the
   blocks' contents be extracted into nifty methods?

 * <a name="block-argument"></a>